 Roland Beres is thrilled to be back in Boise after a 10 year diversion in Madison, Wisconsin.
 He spent six years in Boise anchoring a morning show in the late 90s.
-When the opportunity came up to anchor Fox 9 News at Nine, he jumped at the chance to return to the Treasure Valley.
+When the opportunity came up to anchor Fox 9 Now, he jumped at the chance to return to the Treasure Valley.

 "I was always comparing Madison to Boise, and it just never measured up," he says, "I love the active lifestyle and how involved the people are in Idaho.
 I love the weather, the Broncos (the Oklahoma game is the greatest in history) and, of course, the chance to float the Boise River."